Online Triathlon Coaching

 If you’re aiming to qualify for Kona or get your pro card, you’ll have greater success with a coach who has achieved similar outcomes with other athletes.
 If you’re hoping to balance a busy lifestyle while getting fit and having fun, choose a coach who knows how to be flexible and supportive.

-A little research can reveal a lot about a coach’s experience, style, and what distances they specialize in.
+A little research can reveal a lot about a coach’s experience, style, and distances they specialize in.
 Most coaches are happy to share case studies and testimonials of athletes they’ve coached in the past.

 Different athletes prefer different types of coaching styles.
 Are you looking for an authoritarian or morale booster?
 Someone who’s there to push you or rein you in?